One website coming up!

 Via Ciovasso 6

-Specialising in crocodile leather, Giosa makes briefcases, bags, and other leather accessories.
+Giosa specialises in crocodile leather and makes briefcases, bags, and other leather accessories.
 It also offers bespoke services for its products.

 CAPPELLERIA MELEGARI